Amide: Structure and bonding

 Structure of acetamide hydrogen-bonded dimer from X-ray crystallography.
 Selected distances: C-O: 1.243, C-N, 1.325, N---O, 2.925 Å. Color code: red = O, blue = N, gray = C, white = H.

 The lone pair of electrons on the nitrogen atom is delocalized into the Carbonyl group, thus forming a partial double bond between nitrogen and carbon.
 In fact the O, C and N atoms have molecular orbitals occupied by delocalized electrons, forming a conjugated system.
 Consequently, the three bonds of the nitrogen in amides is not pyramidal (as in the amines) but planar.
 This planar restriction prevents rotations about the N linkage and thus has important consequences for the mechanical properties of bulk material of such molecules, and also for the configurational properties of macromolecules built by such bonds.
-The inability to rotate distinguishes amide groups from ester groups which allow rotation and thus create more flexible bulk material.
+The inability to rotate distinguishes amide groups from ester groups which allow rotation and results in a more flexible bulk material.

 The C-C(O)NR_{2} core of amides is planar.
 The C=O distance is shorter than the C-N distance by almost 10%.
 The structure of an amide can be described also as a resonance between two alternative structures: neutral (A) and zwitterionic (B).

 It is estimated that for acetamide, structure A makes a 62% contribution to the structure, while structure B makes a 28% contribution (these figures do not sum to 100% because there are additional less-important resonance forms that are not depicted above).
 Resonance is largely prevented in the very strained quinuclidone.

 In their IR spectra, amides exhibit a moderately intense ν_{CO} band near 1650 cm^{−1}.
 The energy of this band is about 60 cm_{−1} lower than for the ν_{CO} of esters and ketones.
 This difference reflects the contribution of the zwitterionic resonance structure.